DIMSI-IS/BackROLL/README.md

 - A MySQL/MariaDB database ( the default configuration deploys a mariaDB with docker compose )
 - An OpenID provider (Keycloak, Google/Microsoft, Okta, etc.)

-## Keycloak Compatibility
-Backroll is compatible with keycloak up to version 16.1.1.
-Our team is working to make Backroll compatible with the more recent releases of Keycloak.

 ## Get Started
 ### Docker and Docker compsoe
 Backroll requires Docker and Docker Compose.
 Please refer to the official Docker documentation to install them.\